swansonk14/graphing_fleas/README.md

 A number of optional arguments can be passed, including:

+* `config` - The path to a JSON file containing an initial board configuration and some or all of the following flags.
 * `num_rows` - The number of rows in the grid.
 * `num_cols` - The number of columns in the grid.
 * `width` - The width (in pixels) of each square in the grid.